About Chimpanzee trekking in Budongo Forest reserve

 Just pack the basics into the wilderness.
 On a nominal charge, potters are on hand to assist in carrying the load.

-Bring ample drinking water and a lunch pack with high healthy light snacks.
+Bring ample drinking water and a lunch pack with healthy light snacks.
 Note to consume your lunch pack and remove beverages from the chimpanzee presence.
-Remember to bring any trash with you from outside the forest; notify the forest guide should you require calls of nature.
+Remember to bring any trash with you from outside the forest; notify the forest guide should you require a call of nature.

 The tropical sun often shocks us, and the blazing heat usually follows right after the rain.
 Thorns are a feature of certain plants and shrubs; others have noxious smells.
-Sometimes chimps tracking entourages come across both crawling and flying unpleasant, biting and stinging insects.
-One might find opportunities to personally meet buffalues, charging forest elephants, and other creatures.
-Pack sets of clothing fit the aforementioned environmental conditions and situation.
+Sometimes chimps tracking entourages come across both crawling and flying, unpleasant, biting, and stinging insects.
+One might find opportunities to personally meet buffalo, charging forest elephants, and other creatures.
+Pack sets of clothing that fit the aforementioned environmental conditions and situation.

 Face masks.